- Bundling has been an increasingly new way to save on your bills and ways to bargain with a provider.

 Figure out what services you use most

 What services do you use most often?
-If you require fast internet for your online activities—remote working, streaming, gaming, etc.—and also need a landline for other reasons, a bundle that includes internet and a phone may sound perfect for you.
+If you require fast internet for your online activities such as remote working, streaming, or gaming to name a few, and also need a landline for other reasons, a bundle that includes internet and a phone may sound perfect for you.
 Otherwise, bundling these services may not make sense.